tomas-stefano/infinity_test/README.md

 Infinity Test is a continuous testing library and a flexible alternative to Autotest and Guard.
 It watches your files for changes and automatically runs your tests, providing instant feedback with desktop notifications.

-Version 2.0.0 brings a complete rewrite with modern dependencies, multi-Ruby support via RVM/RbEnv, and a powerful callbacks system.
+Version 2.0.0 brings a complete rewrite with modern dependencies, multi-Ruby support via RVM/RbEnv, a powerful callbacks system, and experimental support for Elixir (Phoenix, ExUnit) and Python (Django, FastAPI, Pytest).

 ## Table of Contents